Tamara Kingsley: Storylines

 Tamara finds a kidnapped Casey Braxton bound to a broken down car and tortured in the desert and helps him by giving him water to drink.
 When Kyle Bennett, Casey's abductor returns, he finds Tamara trying to tamper with his vehicle and proceeds to kidnap the pair, but after taking them to an old dirt track location and a brief chase between Casey & Kyle, Tamara starts Kyle's vehicle tricking him into thinking she's driving off but Kyle notices she has escaped and demands she returns.
 Unknown to Kyle, Tamara ignites the spare petrol container Kyle kept in his truck and tosses it at him causing an explosion allowing all 3 to escape.
 Weeks later, she turns up in Summer Bay for Casey's court case and gives evidence.
 Tamara decides to stay in the Bay and she tells Casey that she cannot go home because she feels responsible for her brother's death.
 Casey gets her a job at Angelo's and Tamara later kisses him on the beach.
 Casey's girlfriend Sasha Bezmel becomes jealous and Casey tells them both that he just wants to be friends.
 Tamara gets a delivery job at Angelo's and she confronts Casey, telling him that she wants a relationship with him.
 Casey tells Tamara that she should go home and talk to her parents about her brother's death.
 Tamara returns and breaks down, telling Casey that things with her parents did not go well.
 The pair decide to begin a relationship.
 But Nelson arrives in Summer Bay and attempts to force Tamara into returning home with him.
-Kyle attacks Nelson and they hand him into the police station.
+Kyle attacks Nelson and they hand him in to the police station.
 Tamara is spared charges for covering up the circumstances of her brother's death.
 She constantly worries as Casey has to spend his weekends in prison.